mathesar-foundation/mathesar-wiki/community/setup_in_windows.md

 - [Docker](https://docs.docker.com/get-docker/) is up and running properly in your system.

 # Solution
- - First search for "Turn Windows features on or off" , navigate to buttom and click the check-box named "Windows Subsystem For Linux".
+ - First search for "Turn Windows features on or off", navigate to the bottom, and click the check-box named "Windows Subsystem For Linux".

  - Now you have to install any linux distro in your windows system .
   Go to microsorft store and install any linux distro(Ubuntu prefered) and launch .